Home » FAMILY » Holidays & Celebrations » How to Prepare for the Holidays

 These are all good reasons for celebrating various holidays.
 But you know what isn’t a good reason?
 “Because we’ve always done it.”

 There may be good reasons why something is always celebrated one way or another.
-But this year is a great opportunity for you to examine what holidays you celebrate, why you celebrate, and how you celebrate.
+But why not take time to examine your family’s traditions this year?
+I love traditions and know how important they are.
+But sometimes it’s also good to step back and look at what holidays you celebrate, why you celebrate, and how you celebrate.

 Which brings us to this question: